-My interests outside of the gym include getting outdoors, playing music (badly but enthusiastically), going out with friends and when I can getting to gigs.
+My interests outside of the gym include getting outdoors, playing music (badly but enthusiastically) and getting to gigs.

-When an injury hit and hindered the ability to play rugby or football with any conviction, I struggled to find something that gave me that same buzz of training and performing with my team mates.
+Throughout university I was playing and coaching team sports (Football and Rugby League).
+But when an injury hit and hindered the ability to continuing playing with any conviction, I struggled to find something that gave me that same buzz of training and performing with my team mates.

-That was until I started my functional fitness journey at CrossFit Leeds in 2013.
-Shortly after then moving to training and some competing at Train, in Manchester.
+That was until I started my functional fitness journey in 2013.
+And a few years later My Wife and I joined Eleos in 2017.

 I took my CrossFit Level 1 course in 2018 and began coaching a couple times a week at Eleos, alongside my full time job.

-I love training with everyone in the gym and coaching a great group of people.
+I love getting some good tunes on and having fun.
 I get such a buzz motivating people and seeing them develop.

-I love the fun of it all with old and new members, but it’s also a great way to learn new training methods, keeping myself keep healthy and well, but also support others too.
+I enjoy a deadlift, cleans and StrongFit but also really enjoy learning new training methods, helping myself keep healthy and well, but also support others too.